Coderik/portal-gun/docs/config.rst

 Application Config
 ==================

 Portal Gun reads basic configuration from a file in JSON format.
-By default it looks for a file named ``config.json`` in the current folder.
-Another location may be specified using ``-c, --config`` argument.
+By default it looks for a file named ``config.json`` in the following locations (in that order):

+1. script running path
+2. ``~/.portal-gun/``

+When Portal Gun is installed in a virtual Python environment (recommended), script running path is ``/virtual-env-path/bin/``.

+A custom location and filename may be specified using ``-c, --config`` argument.

 Values to set in the configuration file: